Downtown Heritage Conservation District Study

 Share Downtown Heritage Conservation District Study on Facebook Share Downtown Heritage Conservation District Study on Twitter Share Downtown Heritage Conservation District Study on Linkedin Email Downtown Heritage Conservation District Study link

 The City of St. Catharines wants your input on the creation of a new heritage conservation district (HCD) in our downtown.
+You can read the Study and view a map of the Study Area at the bottom of this page.

 Currently, the City has five Heritage Districts that have been effective at conserving the City's heritage.
 You can learn more about them here.